RadioCampusFrance/rivendell-now-and-next-for-wordpress/readme.txt

 * In the left menu browse to "Settings" and "Rivendell".
 * Set a secret key: choose something long.

-On the listener (assuming this is a freshly installed CentOS7, where we listen on port 2345):
+On the transmitter (assuming this is a freshly installed CentOS7, where we listen on port 2345):
 * `sudo yum install nmap-ncat`
 * `sudo firewall-cmd --permanent --zone=public --add-port=2345/udp`
 * `sudo firewall-cmd --reload`
 *  change `listen_now_and_next_and_post_to_wordpress.sh`:
 change at least `WORDPRESS_BASE_URL` and `KEY`, according to what you set above.
-* copy this file to the listener machine, log in and run the script with `./listen_now_and_next_and_post_to_wordpress.sh &> listen_now_and_next_and_post_to_wordpress.log &`
+* copy this file to the transmitter machine, log in and run the script with `./listen_now_and_next_and_post_to_wordpress.sh &> listen_now_and_next_and_post_to_wordpress.log &`
 * type `disown %1` before logging out